 - Cladribine (2-chlorodeoxyadenosine, 2-CdA) given intravenously by continuous infusion, by daily subcutaneous injections, or by 2-hour infusions daily for 5 to 7 days, results in a complete response rate of 50% to 80% and an overall response rate of 85% to 95%.[1-7] The response rate was lower in 979 patients treated with the Group C mechanism of the National Cancer Institute (i.e., 50% complete remission rate, 37% partial remission rate).
 Responses are durable with this short course of therapy, and patients who relapse often respond to retreatment with cladribine.[8-10] This drug may cause fever and immunosuppression with documented infection in 33% of treated patients.
 In a retrospective study of patients with cladribine-associated neutropenic fever, filgrastim (G-CSF) did not demonstrate a decrease in the percentage of febrile patients, number of febrile days, or frequency of admissions for antibiotics.
-(Refer to the PDQ summary on Fever, Sweats, and Hot Flashes for more infformation on fever.)
+(Refer to the PDQ summary on Fever, Sweats, and Hot Flashes for more information on fever.)
 A potential increased risk for second malignancies with this agent remains controversial.

 - Pentostatin given intravenously every other week for 3 to 6 months produces a 50% to 76% complete response rate and an 80% to 87% overall response rate.[12,13] Complete remissions are of substantial duration.
 In two trials with 9-year median follow-up, relapse-free survival ranged from 56% to 67%.[14,15] Side effects include fever, immunosuppression, cytopenias, and renal dysfunction.
-(Refer to the PDQ summary on Fever, Sweats, and Hot Flashes for information on fever.)
+(Refer to the PDQ summary on Fever, Sweats, and Hot Flashes for more information on fever.)
 A randomized comparison of pentostatin and interferon-alpha demonstrated higher and more durable responses to pentostatin.

 - Interferon-alpha given subcutaneously 3 times per week for 1 year yields a 10% complete response rate and an 80% overall response rate.
 The drug frequently produces an influenza-like syndrome early in the course of treatment.
 Late effects include depression and lethargy.
 (Refer to the PDQ summary on Depression for more information on lethargy; refer to the PDQ summary on Fatigue.)
 Responding patients who relapse usually respond to retreatment with interferon-alpha.
 Remission can be prolonged with a low-dose maintenance regimen.
 A randomized comparison of pentostatin and interferon-alpha demonstrated significantly higher and more durable responses to pentostatin.